Please note: All information below is subject to change. Please make sure to check back frequently for updates.

 Not generally, because course sequencing assumes that students will start in the fall semester.
 In exceptional circumstances, or when course requirements have been satisfied, a spring entry can occur.

 Yes, but most of our students are full-time, and the possibility of part-time study would need to be discussed with the Graduate Program Director.

-Upon review by the Admissions Committee, suitable candidates’ may be notified informally by the department as their application is reviewed (as early as February).
+As the Admissions Committee evaluates applications, suitable candidates may be notified informally by the department as their application is reviewed (as early as February).
 This is not a binding offer.
-Only the graduate school is allowed to make a formal offer, and these are sent out typically in March.
+Only the Graduate School is allowed to make a formal offer, and these are typically sent out in March.

 Official GRE and TOEFL test scores are required and should be submitted through SOPHAS using the process described on their website here.
 Please use Brown SPH SOPHAS- 7765 as the reporting code for GRE Scores.
 Directions for submitting your TOEFL scores can be found here on the SOPHAS website.
 Your application will not be considered complete and will not be reviewed until all official test scores are attached.